ChristopherAJDuncan/dr1-wl-testsuite/README.md

 # Usage

-Place any routines necessary to produce plots (that don't actually produce them) in the `modules` directories.
-Place scripts and routines to produce plots in the `plotters` directory.
+Place any routines necessary to produce plots in the `modules` directories: this can include anything that returns a figure / axes, as well as modules which produce necessary data for plots.
+Place scripts to output plots in the `plotters` directory.
 If possible, please try to use a naming convention that ties to specific tests, as detailed in the WL-1 and WL-2 test document.